#1 on GoogleDAC/AMPMid PriceReview

 Hidizs XO Review (1) – Dance The Light Away

-The Hidizs XO dongle is a safe, solid performer with a largely pre-fabricated standard sound based on the same SoCs (“systems on chip”) that is used in the popular Hidizs AP80 Pro-X dap.
+The Hidizs XO dongle is a safe, solid performer with a largely pre-fabricated standard sound based on the same all-in-one DAC-amp chip that is used in the popular Hidizs AP80 Pro-X dap.
 It also features 14 light effects that are not in sync with the music and therefore not beneficial for everyone.

 PROS

-• Standardized, proven sound quality and amplification from SoCs
+• Standardized, proven sound quality and amplification from all-in-one DAC-amp chip

 • Single-ended and balanced circuits